mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 app.run(port=35080)
 ```

 Save your **app.py** file and run it with Python.
-Once the server is running navigate to our two new routes and watch the :sparkle: happen.
+Once the server is running navigate to your two new routes and watch the :sparkles: happen.

 In the above example we demonstrated the use of returning a `string` using `str()` as well as `JSON` using `jsonify()`.